apache/pulsar-site/versioned_docs/version-2.11.x/security-tls-transport.md

 * Server key pairs
 * Client key pairs (for mutual TLS)

 For both server and client certificates, the private key with a certificate request is generated first, and the public key (the certificate) is generated after the **trust cert** signs the certificate request.
-When [TLS authentication](security-tls-authentication.md) is enabled, the server uses the **trust cert** to verify that the client has a key pair that the certificate authority signs.
+When [mTLS authentication](security-tls-authentication.md) is enabled, the server uses the **trust cert** to verify that the client has a key pair that the certificate authority signs.
 The Common Name (CN) of a client certificate is used as the client's role token, while the Subject Alternative Name (SAN) of a server certificate is used for [Hostname verification](#hostname-verification).

 :::note